TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

   The integration of travis-ci into github is dead simple.
 If your extension code is elsewhere or a different CI should be used, you need to figure out details on your own but may very well use this document as inspiration since the strategies may be similar.

-That being said, let's look at a rather simple extension and its testing needs.

 General strategy